 8. Do you use Pinterest, Quora, Reddit, or other sites to drive traffic to your website?
 How do you do it?

-About 90% of RV Inspiration’s traffic comes from Pinterest.
+As I said above, much of RV Inspiration’s traffic comes from Pinterest.
 In October of 2017 I took a great (affordable!)
 Pinterest and Tailwind training course by RV blogger Bryanna Royal, and even though I had already been using Pinterest and Tailwind and wasn’t sure how much extra I could really get out of the course, there were just a few key tweaks I needed to make that together ended up making a huge difference for me.

 However, Pinterest might not be the best traffic source for everyone; it really just depends on if your content is something Pinterest users are looking for.
 The important thing is to know where your audience hangs out and to be visible to them there.
 For example, a finance blogger might find LinkedIn or Twitter a better place to build a solid presence, and lifestyle bloggers might find their community on Instagram or Reddit.